-The WSHD employees were rather sceptical regarding the new Environmental and Planning Act, as its implementation had been delayed for years by the Dutch government.
+But it wasn't that easy: Many WSHD employees were rather sceptical regarding the new Environmental and Planning Act, as its implementation had been delayed for years by the Dutch government.
 Also, most employees thought that it didn't have too many consequences for their daily tasks.
 Additionally, the high work load on a daily basis kept them from investing time to get to know the law.

 How can we ensure that employees change their attitude and behaviour to get ready for the implementation of the new Environment and Planning Act?

 In close collaboration with the project team at WSHD, we defined a clear target: By the end of Q3 2021, 90 percent of the employees knows what the new act includes, which knowledge instruments there are and what this means for their daily business.
 WSHD created their own study- and trainings programs.
 Our task was to ensure that employees got motivated to sign up on their own initiative and without pressure.